Nuclear fuel cycle: Uranium conversion

 Usually milled uranium oxide, U3O8 (triuranium octoxide) is then processed into either of two substances depending on the intended use.

 For use in most reactors, U3O8 is usually converted to uranium hexafluoride (UF6), the input stock for most commercial uranium enrichment facilities.
 A solid at room temperature, uranium hexafluoride becomes gaseous at 57 °C (134 °F).
 At this stage of the cycle, the uranium hexafluoride conversion product still has the natural isotopic mix (99.28% of U-238 plus 0.71% of U-235).

+There are two ways to convert uranium oxide into its usable forms uranium dioxide and uranium hexafluoride; the wet option and the dry option.
+In the wet option the yellowcake is dissolved in nitric acid then extracted using tributyl phosphate.
+The resulting mixture is then dried and washed resulting in uranium trioxide.
+The uranium trioxide is then mixed with pure hydrogen resulting in uranium dioxide and dihydrogen monoxide or water.
+After that the uranium dioxide is mixed with four parts hydrogen fluoride resulting in more water and uranium tetrafluoride.
+Finally the end product of uranium hexafluoride is created by simply adding more fluoride to the mixture.

 For use in reactors such as CANDU which do not require enriched fuel, the U3O8 may instead be converted to uranium dioxide (UO2) which can be included in ceramic fuel elements.

 In the current nuclear industry, the volume of material converted directly to UO2 is typically quite small compared to that converted to UF6.

 Enrichment

 The natural concentration (0.71%) of the fissile isotope U-235 is less than that required to sustain a nuclear chain reaction in light water reactor cores.
 Accordingly, UF6 produced from natural uranium sources must be enriched to a higher concentration of the fissionable isotope before being used as nuclear fuel in such reactors.
 The level of enrichment for a particular nuclear fuel order is specified by the customer according to the application they will use it for: light-water reactor fuel normally is enriched to 3.5% U-235, but uranium enriched to lower concentrations is also required.
 Enrichment is accomplished using any of several methods of isotope separation.
 Gaseous diffusion and gas centrifuge are the commonly used uranium enrichment methods, but new enrichment technologies are currently being developed.

 The bulk (96%) of the byproduct from enrichment is depleted uranium (DU), which can be used for armor, kinetic energy penetrators, radiation shielding and ballast.
 As of 2008 there are vast quantities of depleted uranium in storage.
 The United States Department of Energy alone has 470,000 tonnes.
 About 95% of depleted uranium is stored as uranium hexafluoride (UF6).